dozaza/learning-redis/README.md

 ---

-A small project for redis test while learning `Redis in Action`
+A small project for redis com.github.dozaza.test while learning `Redis in Action`